Chicago Med: Development

 On March 13, 2020, Universal Television shut down production on the series due to the COVID-19 pandemic.

+On April 10, 2023, NBC renewed the series for a ninth season, which premiered on January 17, 2024.

+On March 21, 2024, NBC renewed the series for a tenth season which premiered on September 25, 2024.

+On May 5, 2025, NBC renewed the series for an eleventh season which is slated to premiere on October 1, 2025.

 Casting

 The Walking Dead star Laurie Holden was originally cast as Dr. Hannah Tramble, but dropped out due to "family reasons".
 On May 29, 2015, Arrow star Colin Donnell was cast as Dr. Connor Rhodes, the hospital's newest trauma surgeon.
 In July 2015, Jurassic World star Brian Tee joined the cast as Dr. Ethan Choi, an expert in infectious disease prevention and a Navy Reserve medical officer.
 Pretty Little Liars star Torrey DeVitto was cast on August 13, 2015, as Dr. Natalie Manning, the ED pediatrician.
 On August 14, 2015, Jane the Virgin star Rachel DiPillo was cast as Sarah Reese, a fourth-year medical student.

 On April 19, 2019, NBC announced that original cast member Colin Donnell and Norma Kuhling would be written out of the series at the end of the fourth season for creative reasons.
 On May 12, 2021, NBC announced that original cast members Yaya DaCosta and Torrey DeVitto would leave the series at the end of the sixth season after deciding not to renew their contracts to pursue new roles.
 On July 21, 2021, it was announced that Steven Weber would be promoted to a series regular after recurring in the sixth season, and Guy Lockard and Kristen Hager would join the main cast.
 On October 12, 2022, NBC announced that Tee would leave the series after eight seasons.